MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-information-protection.md

 ## Allow users to apply sensitivity labels for content

-With this setting enabled, users can apply Microsoft Purview Information Protection sensitivity labels.
-Applying sensitivity labels to content ensures that information is only seen and accessed by the appropriate users.
+With this setting enabled, specified users can apply sensitivity labels from Microsoft Purview Information Protection.

 All [prerequisite steps](/power-bi/enterprise/service-security-enable-data-sensitivity-labels#licensing-and-requirements) must be completed before enabling this setting.